AdobeDocs/experience-manager-64.en/help/forms/using/embed-adaptive-form-aem-sites.md

 discoiquuid: 43362643-69cd-4006-a613-f998c79eeddc
 ---

-# Embed an adaptive form or interactive communication in AEM sites page{#embed-an-adaptive-form-or-interactive-communication-in-aem-sites-page}
+# Embed an adaptive form or interactive communication in AEM sites page {#embed-an-adaptive-form-or-interactive-communication-in-aem-sites-page}

 ## Overview {#overview}